9 Ways to Experience New Orleans on a Budget

 5. DISCOVER A NEW ARTIST AT AN ART GALLERY

-New Orleans has a vibrant art community which is evident by the multitude of galleries that can be found throughout the city.
+New Orleans has a vibrant art community, which is evident by the multitude of galleries throughout the city.

 If you like contemporary art, head over to Julia Street.
-The galleries there showcase art created by a variety of local and internationally renowned artists.
+The galleries there showcase art created by various local and internationally renowned artists.
 Royal Street (or “Rue Royale”) also offers art galleries such as Rodrigue Studio New Orleans (known for the blue dog paintings) and Gallerie Rue Royale (the pink and red painting shown above caught my eyes as I walked by).

-Some artists have their own studios/galleries and if you’re lucky, you can meet one in person.
-I was fortunate enough to meet artist Adrian Fulton and his dog/sidekick, Abigail, at Adrian Fulton’s Fine Art Gallery at 618 Conti Street.
+Some artists have their own studios or galleries, and if you’re lucky, you can meet one in person.
+I was fortunate to meet artist Adrian Fulton and his dog/sidekick, Abigail, at Adrian Fulton’s Fine Art Gallery at 618 Conti Street.

 You may also come across some beautiful art displayed by the artist in the Jackson Square area.